rgayvert/zgallery/assets/source/Demos/Options/ReactiveOptionsExample.md

 In addition to literal and token values, options may have reactive values.
-THese are typically expressed as derived atoms.
+These are typically expressed as derived atoms.
 For a CSS option, you will see an associated CSS property that changes as the reactive value changes.

 In this example, the opacity is specified as an atom whose value is a function of window width, which comes from a reactive value.
 If you resize the window, you will see the opacity of the box vary between 0 and 1.
 In the style for this box, you will see something like: